What Happens to Your Driver’s License After a DWI in New Mexico? Here’s What You Need to Know

 The civil/administrative case, handled by the MVD

-These are separate and can have different outcomes—even if one goes away, the other might still impact your license.
+These are separate and can have different outcomes—even if one goes away, the other might still impact your driver’s license.

 What the MVD Looks At

+First, you must request a hearing with the MVD and pay a fee to secure your license during this process.
 In your administrative MVD hearing, the officer only has to prove four things:

 They had reason to believe you were driving under the influence